 Active Matter is a rapidly evolving emergent field of Soft Matter Physics triggering intense experimental and theoretical activity [1-3].
 Catalytic Janus particles present a model system within the large class of self-propelled particles [4-17].
 Properties and performance of individual particles and small ensembles are readily accessible by (confocal or holographic) microscopy utilizing particle tracking and image analysis for structural and dynamical characterization [18-20].
 Particle image velocimetry [21] or Dynamic Differential Microscopy (DDM) are suitable for studies of larger ensembles of individually propelling swimmers [17,22,23].
 Both approaches, however, reveal severe technical drawbacks (e.g. low statistics or the necessity for a fitting model), when more interesting situations are addressed.
 Swimming in crowded environments, collective swimming and density dependent phase separation have already received a lot of theoretical interest [1,2,24-30], which, however is not yet fully complemented by experimental work.
 The main experimental challenges are reliable ensemble averaging and increased turbidity of concentrated or crowded samples.
 In particular, multiple scattering severely complicates acquisition of reliable information from the collected data in many optical approaches at large densities.
-Therefore, Multi-speckle X-ray photon correlation spectroscopy (XPCS) has been applied which is able to return information on active motion and passive diffusion simultaneously [31].
+Therefore, Multi-speckle X-ray photon correlation spectroscopy (XPCS) has been applied which is able to return information on active motion fluctuations and passive diffusion simultaneously [31].
 This however, is instrumentally somewhat more demanding than cross correlation techniques in conventional homodyne or heterodyne laser light scattering approaches [32,33].
-Moreover, cross correlation schemes based on homodyne scattering return only information on number density fluctuations (and thus yield the average velocity and its fluctuation as projected on the probed scattering vector), and on the evolution of the mutual distance between pairs of scatterers (which is connected to the differences in the projected velocities and to diffusion) [34].
-In particular the latter information may be very difficult to extract in situations, where the velocity differences within the probed volume do not remain small[35].
-Both requires small scattering/observation volumes and therefore affords tedious point by point averaging of inhomogeneous flow profiles.
-The technique has nevertheless been widely used in the characterization of samples with turbulent flows to derive mean velocities and velocity fluctuations [36].
+Moreover, correlation schemes based on homodyne scattering return information on fluctuations of the number of particles in the probed volume [34], or on the velocity differences within the probed volume as projected on the scattering vector q [35], which both relate to the velocity fluctuations about its mean.
+In particular the latter information may be very difficult to extract in situations, where the velocity differences within the probed volume do not remain small [36].
+Correlation techniques can therefore separate the advective and diffusive components of the dynamics along vertical and horizontal directions, but not return magnitudes and directions of average velocities.
 In the present paper, we present a simple alternative for characterizing the swimming performance of catalytic Janus nanoparticles in terms of their average velocities and directions.
-We based our approach on Doppler velocimetry, which is a heterodyne light scattering technique analysing data in frequency domain instead of correlation time
+We based our approach on Laser Doppler Velocimetry (LDV), which is a heterodyne light scattering technique analysing data in frequency domain instead of correlation time domain.
+Use of this approach has been reported already very early, for studies of particle diffusion [37] but it was not much followed after the

-Fig. 1 a) SEM image of the as prepared SiO_2/TiO_2 Janus particles JP550 (scale bar 200nm). b) Schematics of the photo-catalytically active Janus particle.
+Fig. 1 a) SEM image of the as prepared SiO2/TiO2 Janus particles JP550 (scale bar 200nm). b) Schematics of the photo-catalytically active Janus particle.
 Upon UV irradiation electron-hole pairs are generated in the anatase-TiO2 that will drive the decomposition of H2O2.
 The decomposition occurs only on one half of the particle, thus giving rise to a concentration gradient across the swimmers surface that will move the particle self-phoretically through the surrounding fluid [14].